Laura Lee's dining & activity guide to the Olney-Baltimore-DC tri-city area

 Non-food and drink?

-As long as I am mentioning Olney places, Paula's Boutique on 108 has ever changing clothes and jewelry that are useful and many times unique (ok, the Brighton is not unique, but the rest is).
-Good staff.
-Olney Toys is in the same center and is one of my favorite places to shop.
+Olney Toys is on 108 and is one of my favorite places to shop.
 The staff have steered me well over the last several years plus the prices are reasonable.
 The range of toys is impressive, with classics and about to be huge hits.
-Graeves Auto and Applicance does a good job with both.
+Graeves Auto and Appliance does a good job with both.
+I love doing business with them, which is saying something given my general disposition when my car or home appliances are not working.
 The website is interesting.
 They only have GE and Maytag appliances, but Scott is great to work with as are the delivery people.
 If you need a gas dryer, you will get it installed, first time, and they come when you schedule them which is much better than taking 3 different days off to wait and not get what you wanted.
-Fletchers BP also has been reliable for car/tire work and is thankfully open on Sunday.
-All these places have been a pleasure to do business with and appropriately priced time and again.
+They are great dealing with cars of all types and for lots of problems and treat me like a human doing business with them (unlike some condescending people dealing with auto repair).
+Prices are reasonable, too.
+I only have ever gotten a quote at Wilson Tire & Auto Service (Goodyear) but they were efficient.
+Fletchers BP has been reliable for tire work and the garage is open on Sunday.

 North Rockville/Coming to Olney from the South (more Rockville/N. Bethesda is below):

-Coming to Olney from the south, you will see a great TexMex place, Cavos, near the northwest corner of Norbeck (MD28) and Georgia (MD97) behind the Ace Hardware.
-New name thanks to a lawsuit over the name, same management and fab food and drinks.
-I am from TX and most TexMex or Mexican food around the DC area is really closer to El Salvadorean food.
+Coming to Olney from the south or Rockville along Norbeck, you will see a great TexMex place, Villa Maya I am from TX and most TexMex or Mexican food around the DC area is really closer to El Salvadorean food.
 The tamales are really tamals, but they typically are labeled as such and otherwise I adore this place.
-Just go, order pretty much anything on the menu but the seafood soup, get the best margarita made to order in the area, and that salsa, that my friend is made from freshly roasted peppers so that black is not black pepper it is blackened peppers and it may be hot in temperature depending on when they were roasted but the salsa has just the right spice to make all different tastebuds happy.
+Just go, order pretty much anything on the menu, get the best margarita made to order in the area, and that salsa, that my friend is made from freshly roasted peppers so that black is not black pepper it is blackened peppers and it may be hot in temperature depending on when they were roasted but the salsa has just the right spice to make all different tastebuds happy.
 It will vary in flavor because fresh vegetables vary in flavor.
 It will be tasty.
+If you want sure spice ask for the green salsa (it will look more paste like).
+They have two types of guacamole on the menu plus a make-tableside cart (I go for the cart but they all are fine just adjusted for different palates).
 They tinker with the food and usually for the better.
 The shrimp dishes are spot on.
-Ceviche (Friday and Saturday I believe) is wonderful.
-I wish the guac was as spicy as before, but I can see why it is more appealing to these northern palates.
+Ceviche is wonderful.
 Outside of cooking up a storm at home or flying back to TX, this is the spot.
 I am not alone; this place is packed but you will sit down soon.
-You can park at the Ace Hardware if you cannot find a spot.

 Brookeville (North of Olney up MD-97/Georgia Ave):